luleran2010/my_c2db_scaper/README.md

 # my_c2db_scaper
 A small repo to scrape the C2DB database and build a structure library.
+Automatically scrapes C2DB database.
+Structures are created from the raw JSON files.
+Several important materials properties are also extracted and saved with the structure data.
+All data entrees are then compressed for longterm storage.

 ## Environment
 Environment Name: **c2db-scraper**.